hallowslab/pymap/README.md

 # Advanced Usage

-If you need to interact with the application for adding users or launch in debug mode, you will need to access the environment so that it recognizes the proper python interpreter and adittional packages, for this you can run the following command `poetry shell`
+If you need to interact with the application for adding users or running in debug mode, you will need to access the environment so that it recognizes the proper python interpreter and adittional packages, for this you can run the following command `poetry shell`

-# Dockers (with docker or podman-compose)
+# Dockers (docker or podman with compose)
 ### AIO

 * The AIO(All In One) image runs all services in a single container, altought this is not ideal for scaling it might be easier to manage
 * It's using supervisor to run multiple processes, the system processes like postgresql, nginx, and redis run under their own users and the app runs under the `pymap` user
 * Nginx handles the traffic incoming to Gunicorn, which then uses the Uvicorn class worker to be able to process more requests(ASGI)

+#### Notes

+You can specify multiple files as cli params: docker compose --env-file .env --env-file dev.env build aio

 # DEV